NVlabs/Deep_Object_Pose/scripts/nvisii_data_gen/readme.md

 ## Distractors

-If you want to run the script as is, it expects some objects to be used as distractors, it is currently using the [google scanned dataset](https://app.ignitionrobotics.org/GoogleResearch/fuel/collections/Google%20Scanned%20Objects).
-You can download it automatically with the following:
+The script, as is, expects some objects to be used as distractors.
+It is currently using the [Google scanned objects dataset](https://app.ignitionrobotics.org/GoogleResearch/fuel/collections/Google%20Scanned%20Objects), which can be download automatically with the following:

 ```
 python download_google_scanned_objects.py
 ```

-If you do *not* want to use the distractors, use the following argument when running the script, `--nb_distractors 0`.
+If you do *not* want to use the distractors, use the following argument when running the script:  `--nb_distractors 0`.

 # Running the script

-If you downloaded everything from the previous steps, _e.g._, a single hdri map and some distractors from google scanned objects, you can run the following command,
+If you downloaded everything from the previous steps, _e.g._, a single HDRI map and some distractors from Google scanned objects, you can run the following command:

 ```
 python single_video_pybullet.py --nb_frames 1